COSC3020/divide-and-conquer-sum-DanPlowman/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The runtime of this algorithm is Θ(n^3), this is because the function calls itself 3 times in each recursion, with the variable  assignments and addition being a constant, which can be ignored asymptotically.
+The recurrence relation can be given as T(n) = 3(n/3), it calls itself 3 times, with 1/3 of the array size each time.